douglascarrie/Big-Data-Analysis-of-Pressurized-Nuclear-Reactors/README.md

 A Decision Tree, Learning Support Vector and Neural Network were created to predict the Status Column based on the 12 pieces of sensor data.

-The Decision Tree returned the highest accuracy of 82.0%, Meaning it can predict the status of the reactor 82 percent of the time.
+The Decision Tree returned the highest **accuracy of 82.0%** , meaning it can predict the status of the reactor 82 percent of the time using the data.